-The templates used are the WMAP K-band polarization for synchrotron ($[Q, U]K$), and a low resolution version of the dust template used above with polarization direction derived from starlight measurements ($[Q, U]{\text{dust}}$).
-While the dust polarization template maps are unchanged since the three-year release, further WMAP observations have improved the signal-to-noise ratio for synchrotron polarization template maps.
-The coefficients of the model fit to the five-year data are in Table 3.
-For polarization, the template maps are assumed to have a one-to-one correspondence to foreground emission, so the spectral indices for synchrotron and dust are simply the power-law slopes of the coefficients $a_1(\nu)$ and $a_2(\nu)$.
-As was the case for the three-year data, a fit fixing the synchrotron spectral index was found to have no influence on cosmological conclusions and was not used for analysis.
+The templates used are the WMAP K-band polarization for synchrotron ($[Q, U]K$), and a low-resolution version of the dust template used above with the polarization direction derived from starlight measurements ($[Q, U]{dust}$).
+While the dust polarization template maps are unchanged since the 3 year release, further WMAP observations have improved the S/N for synchrotron polarization template maps.
+The coefficients of the model fit to the 5 year data are in Table 3.
+For polarization, the template maps are assumed to have a one-to-one correspondence to foreground emission, so the spectral indices for synchrotron and dust are simply the power-law slopes of the coefficients $a_1(v)$ and $a_2(v)$.
+As was the case for the 3 year data, a fit fixing the synchrotron spectral index was found to have no influence on cosmological conclusions and was not used for analysis.